Omnichannel vs Multichannel Retailing: Which Is Right for You?

 Having quick access to weekly email specials, knowing how the mobile app works, and being able to look up items and shopper buying history is a start.
 Familiarity with all sales channels and marketing engagement points allow service staff to assist consumers every step of the way.

-If we take a multichannel approach on this, some businesses do not have its support team integrated—phone agents cannot access customer conversations done by email or vice-versa.
+A support team that isn’t integrated—phone agents cannot access customer conversations done by email or vice versa—is an example of a multichannel approach here.
 Each channel maintains its own communication, which can frustrate customers.

 Flexible Order Fulfillment & Returns

 An omnichannel fulfillment strategy involves using multiple selling channels to fulfill and distribute customer orders, no matter which channel the customer used.
-Meanwhile, a multichannel fulfillment approach has siloed inventory per channel and orders are only fulfilled from the channel (or branch) it is assigned to.
+Meanwhile, a multichannel fulfillment approach has siloed inventory per channel and orders are only fulfilled from the channel (or branch) it’s assigned to.

 Say for example, a customer places an order online.
 In a multichannel fulfillment approach, they would have to wait for their order to be dispatched from the store’s warehouse for delivery.